 Sometimes when you are hurting or your relationship feels quite shaky, counselling can provide the much needed help and support.
 You can either recover or discover what is missing and work towards creating an emotionally and physically fulfilling relationship.
-Or you may need support to recover emotionally after a betrayal, difficult events or a separation.
+Or you may need support to recover emotionally and live a fulfilling life after a betrayal, difficult life events or a separation.

-As a certified emotionally focused therapist and specialist couple counsellor, I am genuinely committed to supporting couples and individuals in healing lives and transforming relationships by building emotional closeness, physical intimacy, personal and relational wellbeing.
+As a certified emotionally focused therapist and specialist couple counsellor, I am genuinely committed to supporting couples and individuals in healing and transforming relationships with self and others by building emotional closeness, physical intimacy, personal and relational wellbeing.

-I offer counselling sessions in person and online by Skype and Zoom in order to be accessible to couples and individuals who live too far from my consultation venues.
+I offer counselling sessions in person and online in order to be accessible to couples and individuals who live too far from my consultation venues.